BasharIrani23/reading-notes/Week1/Class01b.md

 ***
 # What is NPM?
 ## 1- What version of npm are you running on your machine?
-To check , i have to type npm -v in my terminal , and the version is running on my device is **9.5.1**
+To check it , i have to type npm -v in my terminal , and the version is running on my device is **9.5.1**

 ## 2-What command would you type to install a library/package called ‘jshint’ into your node project?
-npm install jshint
+**npm install jshint**
+***

+# What is TDD?
+## 1-Explain why tests are important.
+Please explain as though I were your non technical elder.
+In general , tests are safety nets or quality control measures for the software we develop why it is important ?
+- Collaboration: Tests also help developers work together more effectively.
+When different people are working on the same project, tests provide a common language to understand and validate the software's behavior.
+- Refactoring Confidence: Refactoring means making changes to the code without changing its external behavior.
+Tests give us the confidence to make these changes by providing a safety net.